 An animal study published in Clinical Nutrition backs up this research on beer and diabetes.
 Researchers found that isohumulones, the bitter component of beer, decrease plasma glucose and lipid levels in diabetic mice.
 Isohumulones are compounds that are found in hops, which is a common ingredient in beer, including gluten-free beers and organic beers.
 (17)

-How to Choose & Find the Healthiest Beer
+How to Choose and Find the Healthiest Beer

 You can find an array of craft beers in your local grocery store or craft beer store.
 As craft beer becomes more popular around the country, your options expand.
 To find the healthiest local beers, research the nearest brewery and pay a visit; ask the brewer about unfiltered, unpasteurized or cask conditioned options.
 You can also take a tour and learn all about the brewing and fermentation process.